Recent Articles

-Interviews, Profiles and More
+Interviews, Profiles, and More

-Our State
+Author at Our State

-Philip Gerard's Commentaries for Public Radio
+Commentaries for Public Radio

 The Creative Nonfiction Podcast welcomes back Philip Gerard.
 Philip joined me nearly 120 episodes ago and it’s great to have him back to talk about his latest book The Last Battleground: The Civil War Comes to North Carolina (University of North Carolina Press, 2019).